 Press release

-Harbour launches collaborative DOCX editing for contracts
+Harbour launches collaborative web native document editing for contracts

-For all the capabilities of the modern browser, the online editing of a DOCX file is still a pain.
+For all the capabilities of the modern browser, the experience of editing documents on the web continues to be difficult.
 This is especially true when needing to embed a collaborative document editor inside one’s own web application.

 Enter Harbour – a company specializing in business collaboration tools for contracts – who just introduced native DOCX editing for the web named SuperDoc.
 When the team could not find an existing solution meeting the needs of modern businesses, they knew they had to build it themselves.
 The goal is a modern, open source document editing experience that provides pristine DOCX formatting upon import/export and empowers real-time collaboration.
 How the document looks offline and online is exactly how it looks when imported or exported.